idaholab/moose/framework/doc/content/syntax/Constraints/Petrov-Galerkin_approach_for_Lagrange_multipliers.md

 ## Implementation and Usage Details

-Since MOOSE do not naturally support specifying different shape and test functions for one variable, the Petrov-Galerkin method is implemented by overwriting the Lagrange multiplier's (dual) test functions using that of a standard Lagrange multiplier variable.
+The Petrov-Galerkin method is implemented in MOOSE by overwriting the Lagrange multiplier's (dual) test functions using that of a standard Lagrange multiplier variable.
 This functionality is enabled for all mortar-based constraints and the weighted-gap user object.

 !alert note
 This functionality currently only works for the `Constraints` system.
 Adding it to the `ContactAction` remains an ongoing process.

-To successfully use this approach, one would first activate dual shape function for the Lagrange multiplier variable (`use_dual = true`).
-Meanwhile, one need to declare a dummy auxiliary variable on the secondary interface that utilizes standard test/shape functions.
+To successfully use this approach, one needs to enable dual shape function interpolation of the Lagrange multiplier variables (`use_dual = true`).
+Additionally, one needs to define a dummy auxiliary variable on the secondary interface that utilizes standard test/shape functions.
 An example syntax is as follows:

 ```